Aruvikkara Assembly constituency

-Aruvikkara State assembly constituency is one of the 140 state legislative assembly constituencies at the state Kerala in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Attingal Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is G. Steephen of Communist Party of India (Marxist).
+Aruvikkara is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Attingal Lok Sabha constituency.
+As of the 2021 Assembly elections, the current MLA is G. Steephen of Communist Party of India (Marxist).

-Local self governed segments
+Local self-governed segments

-Aruvikkara Niyamasabha constituency is composed of the following local self governed segments:
+Aruvikkara Assembly constituency is composed of the following local self-governed segments: